 C. The report shall contain statements and information regarding the affairs, business conditions, resources and implementation of internal controls as safeguards for the protection of fiduciary beneficiaries, creditors, shareholders and the public.

-D. Excluding weekends and holidays, within forty-eight hours after the date of discovery, a trust company that is the victim of a robbery, the shortage of funds of more than five thousand dollars or the apparent misapplication of trust funds by an officer, director, agent or employee shall issue a written report to the superintendent explaining the loss.
+D. Excluding weekends and holidays, within forty-eight hours after the date of discovery, a trust company that is the victim of a robbery, the shortage of funds of more than $5,000 or the apparent misapplication of trust funds by an officer, director, agent or employee shall issue a written report to the deputy director explaining the loss.

-E. Within thirty days after the service of the complaint, the trust company shall issue a written report to the superintendent stating any adverse legal actions involving allegations of fraud, breach of fiduciary duty, breach of contract or misapplication or commingling of trust funds, including complaints that are dismissed within thirty days of service.
+E. Within thirty days after the service of the complaint, the trust company shall issue a written report to the deputy director stating any adverse legal actions involving allegations of fraud, breach of fiduciary duty, breach of contract or misapplication or commingling of trust funds, including complaints that are dismissed within thirty days after service.